-This leaflet has been prepared to help you understand more about drainage of abdominal fluid (paracentesis).
-If you are unsure or concerned about anything, please ask Hospice staff.
+This page has been prepared to help you understand more about drainage of abdominal fluid (paracentesis).
+If you are unsure or concerned about anything, please ask hospice staff.

 What is paracentesis?

 Paracentesis is a procedure in which a small tube is inserted through your abdominal wall to remove fluid from within your abdomen.
 Inside the abdomen is a membrane called the peritoneum.
 The peritoneum covers the organs inside your abdomen and produces a fluid which lubricates these organs and helps them to glide smoothly over one another.
 Sometimes too much of this fluid can be produced causing discomfort, this is known as ascites.

 Ascites can be a symptom of many types of cancer.
 The types of cancer that are more likely to cause ascites are breast cancer, lung, large bowel (colon), stomach, pancreas, ovary, and the lining of the womb (endometrium).

 - If cancer cells have spread to the lining of the abdomen they can cause irritation, leading to the build up of fluid

 - If the liver is affected by cancer it can cause a blockage in the blood circulating through it, leading to a build up of fluid in the abdomen.
 Alternatively liver damage can change the body’s fluid balance, causing fluids to build up in the body’s tissues, including the abdomen

 - Cancer can also affect the lymphatic system.
 The lymphatic system is a network of fine channels running throughout the tissues of the body.
 One of its functions is to drain off excess fluid and return it to the blood stream.
 If some of these channels are blocked, the system cannot drain efficiently and fluid can build up

 - Swelling of the abdomen, with associated pain or discomfort